Questions & Answers

 Q.What is the new Tree Protection Policy and how does that impact me?

 There is also a plant a tree program administered each year.
-Check back in the spring of 2013 for the Application.
-Street Tree Selection Guide is available to assist you in determining the best possible tree for your location.
+The Street Tree Selection Guide is available to assist you in determining the best possible tree for your location.
+Check back next spring for information on the 2018 Street Tree application.

 Yes we do.
 Through this program you can have a tree planted to celebrate an occasion, or to honor a person or achievement.
 At the same time, our community will be enhanced with a beautiful, living tree for future generations to enjoy.
 This program includes: Planting a tree, permanent care of the tree, and a dedication marker.
-The Parks and Recreation Department’s Supervisor of Landscape will assist in choosing the type of tree and planting location.
-Shade trees such as Maples, Oaks, and Lindens or flowering trees such as Redbuds, Crabapples, Dogwoods and Magnolias or evergreens such as Pines, Spruce and Firs may be planted.
+The Parks and Recreation Department’s Supervisor of Landscape will assist in choosing the type of tree and planting location and species.
 The Supervisor of Landscape must approve the final selection and location.
 The permanent dedication marker is made of polished light granite.
 The markers are set into the earth so the surface is flush with the ground.
 The exposed surface is 6" x 12", with the inscription sandblasted into the granite.

-For more information about this program, please call James Christian at 427-6402.
-You can also check out the following link on How to Become a Donor .
+For more information about this program, please call Eric Ummel at 427-6402.
+You can also check out the following link on How to Become a Donor.
 This link provides a variety of ways you can donate to the parks including trees.

 Q. What if I'd like my street tree to be removed?